ProjectNeura/leads-docs/docs/vec/vc.md

 access to assets of LEADS VeC (not included as assets of LEADS).
 Ask your contact for access to the [LEADS VeC Asset Repository](https://github.com/ProjectNeura/LEADS-VeC-Assets).

+Over time, LEADS has grown into a giant project spanning multiple fields.
+Extensions of LEADS, such as LEADS Jarvis and Project Thor, are no longer limited to the field of software engineering, but range from data science, deep learning, artificial intelligence, to physical engineering and electronic engineering.
+It is not a simple task to fully understand and be familiar with the entire LEADS.
+Therefore, LEADS is divided into multiple sub-warehouses according to the fields involved.
+Each warehouse has an independent management system, but they are all guided and supervised by the VeC Steering Council.

 ## We are Looking for You

 We are looking for new members of the VeC Steering Council.
 To quickly qualify yourself, prepare for these questions.